1. Defined Terms.

 Data Subjects may include:

-Personnel Client authorizes to access the Service.
+* Personnel Client authorizes to access the Service.

-Individuals initiating, reviewing, modifying or approving corporate-spend.
+* Personnel initiating, reviewing, modifying or approving Client’s corporate-spend.

-Personnel listed as attendees in Client’s expense reports
+* Personnel listed as attendees in Client’s expense reports.